pbredenberg/silvermine-upgrade-tool/README.md

 of these projects by providing utility scripts and file templates that make it less manual and cumbersome to upgrade common software versions.

+## Development Notes

+This tool is most useful when install globally, as it is designed to perform operations across multiples projects.
+When working on this tool, you can install the local development version globally as follows:

+`npm i -g .`

+When changes are made to the package, you may at times want to clean the globally installed development copy.
+Do so with:

+`npm unlink -g @silvermine/upgrade-tool`

 ## License

 This software is released under the MIT license.
 See [the license